Ludovic Dauș: World War I and Bessarabian stay

 Dauș returned to publishing first as a poet, with the 1919 Valea Albă ("White Valley")—a dramatic poem about the eponymous battle of 1476; and the 1924 Drumul sângelui ("Trail of Blood").
 The latter was an homage to the soldiers dead at Mărășești and elsewhere on the Romanian front.
-Dauș's translations of verse drama included Victor Hugo Le roi s'amuse and William Shakespeare's King Lear (both 1924).
+Dauș's translations of verse drama included Victor Hugo's Le roi s'amuse and William Shakespeare's King Lear (both 1924).
 During his stays in Bucharest, he began frequenting with the modernist salon Sburătorul from its inception in 1919 and also published with regularity in the eponymous magazine, including with fragments from a never-finished novel, Dihorul ("The Polecat", 1920–1921).
 However, according to colleague I. Peltz, he was only welcomed with "kind condescension" by the Sburătorul house critic, Eugen Lovinescu; the same point was stressed by literary historian Eugen Simion, who sees Dauș as one of the Sburătorists who mainly contributed "utterly commonplace" poems, testing Lovinescu's patience.
 Within this club, Dauș mainly associated with older figures, including Alexandru Văitoianu and Hortensia Papadat-Bengescu.
 Nicolae Steinhardt, who began attending Sburătorul sessions on Câmpineanu Street in 1929, chanced upon Dauș and his wife, whom he recalled as a "stale" and underwhelming presence.
 This positioning also reflected Lovinescu's verdicts: he describes Dauș as a neo-romantic in the proximity of Sămănătorul traditionalism.